tashraf-745/Interactive-Data-Vis-Fall2025/src/lab_0/readme.md

 # add, or 'stage', files or folders for this commit
 $ git add [path/fileName]
+# you can also do the shorthand git add . to add all files

 # commit the files with a brief explanation of what you are changing
 # ex: `git commit -m 'add bar chart legend`